canmet-energy/btap_ml/_sources/usage/quickstart.rst.txt

 .. warning::

    Depending on the size of the input files, the amount of RAM needed can be exceedingly high.
 Thus, the inputs should be split as needed if the RAM usage is too high.
+Further works can add the functionality to further train a model.

 Training a model
 ----------------